 We base our teaching on our knowledge of the students' level of attainment.
-Teachers make ongoing assessments of each student's progress, and use this information when planning their lessons.
+Teachers make ongoing assessments of each student's progress and use this information when planning their lessons.
 It enables them to take into account the abilities of all their students.
 Our prime focus is to develop the knowledge and skills of the students.
 We strive to ensure that all tasks set are appropriate to each student's level of ability.
 When planning work for students with special educational needs we give due regard to information and targets contained in the students' Pupil Profiles (PPs).
 Teachers modify teaching and learning as appropriate for students with additional and different needs.
 We value each child as a unique individual, and teachers are familiar with the relevant equal opportunities legislation covering race, gender and disability.
 We strive to meet the needs of all our students, and to ensure that we meet all statutory requirements related to matters of inclusion.
 We have high expectations of our students, and we believe that their work here at Hampton Court House should aspire to the highest possible standards.

-We review the progress of each student at the end of each half-term, and give him/her clear feedback on how to improve.
+We review the progress of each student at the end of each half-term and give clear feedback on how to improve.
 Our lessons have clear learning objectives.
-Our lesson plans contain information about the tasks to be set, the resources needed, and the way we assess the students' work.
 We evaluate all lessons so that we can modify and improve our teaching in the future.